jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-03-05-why-use-signalR-and-how-it-works.md

 If you wish you can also close and open the connection on demand.
 It is super important to remember it when you are creating SPA application and you change the active page.
 Then it could be a good idea to close the connection to save resources.

 ### Scalability
 This feature is not a must for the beginning, but you have to know that there is a possibility to scale the SignalR.
-When you start a project it is easy, because one server is enought, but when project grows you have to think about it.
+When you start a project it is easy, because one server is enough, but when project grows you have to think about it.
 SignalR allows to be ran in multiple instances and the state can be shared between them.
 If you want to know more about it, let me know in the comment.

 ## Summary
 SignalR is really useful and powerful tool.
 It is worth to know it and use it in the right scenarios.
 I am planning to write more about it in the future.
 If you are interested in specific scenario, let me know in the comment.